gabteles/lieutenant/README.md

 ### Event Bus

 The event bus publishes and receives messages from the aggregates updates.
-As event stores, you should only worry about setting the needed implementation.

 You can also listen to it's events by subscribing to them: